A vanilla Rao--Blackwellization of Metropolis--Hastings algorithms: Introduction

 \section{Introduction}

-As its accept-reject predecessor, the \mh~simulation algorithm relies in part on the generation of uniform variables to achieve given acceptance probabilities.
-More precisely, given a target density $f$ wrt to a dominating measure on the space $\mathcal{X}$, if the \mh~proposal is associated with the density $q(x|y)$ (wrt the same dominating measure), the acceptance probability of the corresponding \mh~iteration at time $t$ is
+As its accept-reject predecessor, the Metropolis--Hastings simulation algorithm relies in part on the generation of uniform variables to achieve given acceptance probabilities.
+More precisely, given a target density $f$ with respect to a dominating measure on the space $\mathcal{X}$, if the Metropolis--Hastings proposal is associated with the density $q(x|y)$ (with respect to the same dominating measure), then the acceptance probability of the corresponding Metropolis--Hastings iteration at time $t$ is